The Hispanic American Historical Review: Journal information

 There are four issues per year in February, May, August, and November, which are published in a bound paper version and an electronic version.
-Issues contain three to five articles, occasionally a discussion forum, thirty-five to forty book reviews, and obituaries, as well as advertisements for books in the field.
+Issues contain three to five articles, occasionally a discussion forum, thirty to forty-five book reviews, and obituaries, as well as advertisements for books in the field.
 Each issue typically runs 200 pages.
 Some issues have thematically related articles.
-Book reviews are categorized by time period: background, colonial era, nineteenth century, and the modern era, with a category for “general and sources.”
+Book reviews are categorized by time period: longue durée, precontact, fifteenth–seventeenth centuries, eighteenth–nineteenth centuries, and twentieth–twenty-first centuries.
 There are book reviews of varying length, generally of a single monograph or edited volume.
 Articles are submitted to a peer-review process.
 Book reviews are solicited by the journal.

 One or more scholars serve as editors of the journal with an advisory board whose members serve five-year terms.

 The editor(s) are part of the executive committee of the Conference on Latin American History.
 The James A. Robertson Award of CLAH is for the best article published in HAHR in a given year.